Course Outline: Fall Semester, 2016; Spring Semester, 2017

 I assign consequences for inappropriate behavior.

 I also expect students to develop an academic relationship with me, so I can help them achieve.
-I am almost always in my room at lunch.
+I am almost always in my room at lunch, or after school, except Wednesdays.
 If a student needs help, I encourage them to come to me before a minor problem becomes a major one.

 Your First Assignment: